-Why Join the Lake Nona Regional Chamber of Commerce?
+Why You Should Join the Lake Nona Regional Chamber of Commerce

 According to Jeri Vespoli, chamber and business development consultant at Collaborative Marketing Services, “Local chambers of commerce are businesses joined together to improve their value, visibility, and credibility; share news, ideas, and best practices; qualify for higher negotiated group savings on the products and services they use; and become better connected with the markets they serve and the resources they need to serve them.”